bhangunavi/Weather_Application/README.md

 Install dependencies:

 bash
-Copy code
+-Copy code
-npm install
+-npm install

 Set Up Environment Variables:

-Create a .env file in the root directory of the project and add your OpenWeatherMap API key:
+-Create a .env file in the root directory of the project and add your OpenWeatherMap API key:

-plaintext
+-plaintext
-Copy code
+-Copy code
-VITE_API_KEY=your_openweathermap_api_key
+-VITE_API_KEY=your_openweathermap_api_key
-Running the App
+-Running the App

 Start the development server:

-bash
+-bash
-Copy code
+-Copy code
-npm run dev
+-npm run dev
-Open your browser and navigate to http://localhost:5173 to view the app.
+-Open your browser and navigate to http://localhost:5173 to view the app.

 Usage
 Enter a city name in the search input field and click the "Get Weather" button.
 The app will display the current weather conditions, including temperature and description.
 Build for Production

 To create an optimized production build, run:

-bash
+-bash
-Copy code
+-Copy code
-npm run build
+-npm run build
-This will generate a dist directory containing the production-ready files.
+-This will generate a dist directory containing the production-ready files.

 License
-This project is licensed under the MIT License.
+-This project is licensed under the MIT License.
 See the LICENSE file for details.

 Acknowledgments
-OpenWeatherMap API for weather data.
+-OpenWeatherMap API for weather data.
-Vite for an incredible development experience.
+-Vite for an incredible development experience.